13 Powerful Ways to Increase Your AdWords CTR

 Put yourself in the shoes of your customer.
 If I’m looking to rent a cabin, what’s most important to me?
 Is it that cabins are pet-friendly, that you offer free Wi-Fi, or that you have the lowest prices?
 Whatever it is, that’s what your potential customer will click.

 4) Test Your Ads

 Spice it up, try different ad copy.
-The best approach to this is delivering different messages across different ads.
+The best approach to this is by delivering different messages across different ads.
 Finding out what’s most important to your customer and what they find more valuable will allow you to find that sweet spot in ad performance.

 “But I already have an ad that’s performing.”
 Awesome!
 Now, make it even better, since there’s always room for improvement.
 Replicate it with a different headline, description, you name it.
 You don’t have to turn into a poetic writer every time you split test a new ad; you can just change a small part of it and see which one works best.